This feature is only available in NCache Enterprise Edition.

-These features rely on the distinctive rule that certain commands change the state of the cache.
-These commands are referred to as unsafe commands, and once performed, cannot be performed again.
-On the other hand, we have commands that can be safely performed on the cache repeatedly without changing the state of the cache.
+These features rely on the distinctive rule that certain commands change the state of the cache, like write operations (Add/Insert/Remove).
+These commands are referred to as unsafe commands, and once performed, cannot be performed again unless specified.
+On the other hand, we have commands that can be safely performed on the cache repeatedly without changing the state of the cache like read operations (Get commands).
 These are referred to as safe commands.
 The command retries works for safe commands whereas the request inquiry works for unsafe commands.

 Command retries, as the name indicates, retries execution of a command once the connection between the client and the cache server is broken which can result in one of the following scenarios: